scouten/ericscouten.travel/content/2026/02-22+south-africa/12-robben-island/index.md

 {{ es_cdn_image(id = "es-263-0212", cdn_version = "v1", cdn_key = "img/v1/2026/03/es-263-0212", caption = "Cape Town, Western Cape, South Africa") }}

 After today's adventure, we drove back to the airport.
-We are staying in an airport hotel tonight and will begin our journey home tomorrow.
+We are staying in an airport hotel tonight and will begin our journey home early tomorrow morning.

 We are thankful for this introduction to South Africa and sad that we have to leave tomorrow.